 Illness is generally mild, and most people recover within one to three days.

-In most cases, SFP does not require medical attention, and often clears up with rest and fluids.
-However, contact your doctor if illness lasts longer than three days, or you are unable to drink enough fluids to prevent dehydration.
+In most cases, SFP does not require medical attention.
+It often clears up with rest and fluids.
+But contact your doctor if your illness lasts longer than three days, or if you are unable to drink enough fluids to prevent dehydration.

-To prevent food poisoning and the spread of bacteria:
+To prevent food poisoning and the spread of bacteria, take the following precautions:

 - avoid unpasteurized milk